 An environmental assessment will be prepared on the works in accordance with Part 5 of the Environmental Planning and Assessment Act 1979 and Clause 228 of the Environmental Planning and Assessment Regulation 2000.

-Community feedback has been sought at various stages since 2017, to assist the project team better understand the needs of the community.
+Community feedback has been sought at various stages since 2017, to assist the project team better understand the needs of the Scotland Island community.
+This feedback has been integral in our decision-making.

-Ausgrid has met with key stakeholders including Northern Beaches Council, Rural Fire Services, National Parks and Wildlife, local Members of Parliament (State and Federal) and community group representatives to collect feedback and provide project updates.
+Ausgrid has met with key stakeholders including Northern Beaches Council, Rural Fire Service, National Parks and Wildlife, local Members of Parliament (State and Federal) and community group representatives to get their input and provide project updates.